kankancs21m026/cs6910_assignment3/README.md

 #
 # Google Colab

- It is **recommanded** to run all the code in **Google Colab**.Please upload the python notebook files available under [Note Book]For more tutorial related to Google colab usage follow the link: [Google Colab](https://colab.research.google.com/)
+ It is **recommanded** to run all the code in **Google Colab**.As most of the program require righ memory and GPU.Please upload the python notebook files available under [Note Book]For more tutorial related to Google colab usage follow the link: [Google Colab](https://colab.research.google.com/)
 ## IPython Notebook Links
  | Question  | Link  |
 | --- | ----------- |